ultush/brown-nature-network/immigrant-charities-canada.md

 Social economy organizational taxonomies are valuable since they are created by the sector for the sector.
 The most well known social economy taxonomies are Information and Referral Systems for social services.
 An example of a Canadian Information and Referral System is [Ontario 211](https://211ontario.ca/).
-One of the key differences between government driven organizational taxonomies and social economy driven organizational taxonomies is that social economy driven organizational taxonomies are more centered around the needs of orgnaizaitons and individuals requiring services rather than the needs of government.
+One of the key differences between government driven organizational taxonomies and social economy driven organizational taxonomies is that social economy driven organizational taxonomies are more centered around the needs of organizations and individuals requiring services rather than the needs of government.
 For example the top level alphabetical classification in Ontario 211 intended to help users find required services:
 * Abuse / Assault
 * Community Programs